Frequently Asked Questions

 Why would a pharmacy voluntarily enter the requested information?

-The information requested in the MOU will be incorporated into the application for many NABP accreditation and inspection programs, including VPP.
+The information requested in the MOU will be incorporated into the application for many NABP accreditation and inspection programs, including Verified Pharmacy Program (VPP).
 As a result, all applicants seeking accreditation or a VPP inspection will voluntarily submit the requested information – regardless of whether their primary intent is to participate in the pilot project.
 Compounding pharmacies also will be able to enter the requested information, outside of the VPP application process, for a chance to receive a VPP inspection at no cost to them.
 The VPP inspection in this scenario will be adapted to serve the dual purpose of a traditional blueprint inspection and an audit for the pilot project.
 If pharmacies that submit the requested information through the NABP program application are chosen for an audit, they will receive either a refund or a future VPP inspection at no cost to them.

 Some pharmacies already have a profile in NABP’s e-Profile Connect system and would only need to provide the additional information related to compounding.
 Others would need to create a new profile.
 All entities providing the requested data would be entered into the pool of possible compounding pharmacies to be audited through a VPP inspection.